jbcodeforce/python-code/docs/flask/flask-tdd-docker.md

       - POSTGRES_PASSWORD=postgres
 ```

-Once spun up, Postgres will be available on port 5432 for services running in other containers.
+Once spun up, PostgreSQL will be available on port 5432.
 Be sure to include dependencies in the app dockerfile

 ```shell
 # install dependencies